techmo-pl/tts-client/cpp/README.md

   --session-id arg                      Session ID to be passed to the service.
                                         If not specified, the service will
                                         generate a default session ID itself.
-  --sample-rate-hertz arg (=44100)      Sample rate in Hz of synthesized audio.
+  --sample-rate-hertz arg (=0)          Sample rate in Hz of synthesized audio.
+                                        Set to 0 (default) to use voice's original sample rate.
 ```

 In input text you can use several special tags which can be interpreted.
 Tags have to be in from `<tag>something special</tag>` and can occur in any place in text.
 Currently interpreted tags are: